-Steven Rattner is Chairman and Chief Executive Officer of Willett Advisors LLC, the investment arm for former New York Mayor Michael R. Bloomberg’s personal and philanthropic assets.
-In addition, he is a Contributing Writer for the Op-Ed page of The New York Times and the Economic Analyst for MSNBC’s Morning Joe.
+Steve Rattner is the Chairman and CEO of Willett Advisors LLC, which invests former New York Mayor Michael Bloomberg’s personal and philanthropic assets.
+He is the Economic Analyst for MSNBC’s Morning Joe and is a Contributing Writer for the Op-Ed page of The New York Times.

-Mr. Rattner has served as a board member or trustee of a number of public and philanthropic organizations including the Educational Broadcasting Corporation(Chairman), Metropolitan Museum of Art, Brown University (Fellow), Mayor’s Fund to Advance New York City (Chairman), Brookings Institution and the New America Foundation.
-He is a member of the Council on Foreign Relations.
+Mr. Rattner has dedicated time to both public and philanthropic organizations as a board member or trustee.
+He was the Chairman of the Educational Broadcasting Corporation, a Fellow at Brown University and Chairman of the Mayor’s Fund to Advance New York City, among others.
+He is currently a member of the Council on Foreign Relations.

-Mr. Rattner graduated in 1974 from Brown University with honors in economics and was awarded the Harvey Baker Fellowship.
-Mr. Rattner is married to Maureen White, a former State Department official, and they have four children.
+As a graduate of Brown University with honors in economics (1974), Mr. Rattner was awarded the Harvey Baker Fellowship.
+He is married to former State Department official Maureen White.
+They have four children.